ZhengdongWang/zhengdongwang.com/productivity.md

 {{ collison }}

 > To the extent that you enjoy working hard, do.
 Subject to that constraint, it's not clear that the returns to effort ever diminish substantially.
-If you're lucky enough to enjoy it a lot, be grateful and take full advantage!
+If you're lucky enough to enjoy it a lot, be grateful and take full advantage!...

-And,

 > Find vivid examples of success in the domains you care about.
 If you want to become a great scientist, try to find ways to spend time with good (or, ideally, great) scientists in person.
 Watch YouTube videos of interviews.
 Follow some on Twitter.